-- 1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing a security's financial performance and valuation.
-This identification and analysis is an integral part of the investment decision making process.
-In addition, HSBC Asset Management (HSBC) also considers corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 2.
-Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
-Active consideration of environmental issues through engagement and proxy voting. - 4.
-Excluding activites covered by HSBC Asset Management's Responsible Investing Policies, the "Excluded Activities") as listed below.
+- 1. Active consideration of low carbon intensity investments and higher ESG scores compared to the index. - 2.
+Responsible business practices in accordance with UN Global Compact. - 3.
+Identification and analysis of a company's environmental and social characteristics including, but not limited to, physical risks of climate change and human capital management. - 4.
+Active consideration of environmental and social issues through engagement and proxy voting. - 5.
+Excluding activites covered by HSBC Asset Management's Responsible Investment Policies, (the "Excluded Activities") as listed below.

-The MSCI Europe is the "Reference Benchmark" for the sub-fund and will be used to measure the sub-fund's ESG score, calculated as a weighted average of the ESG scores given to the companies of the sub-fund's investments relative to the weighted average of the constituents of the Reference Benchmark, but has not been designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The MSCI World Index is the "Reference Benchmark" for the sub-fund and will be used to measure the sub-fund's carbon intensity and ESG scores, but has not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.